Question

 Redesigned

-Ideal when you improved existing systems or processes, emphasizing your ability to see opportunities for enhancement and implement better solutions
+Ideal when you improved existing systems or processes by creating better versions, showing your ability to enhance and optimize current solutions.

 Customized